 At the end of the year, your thoughts are likely on the holidays, spending time with friends and family, and the promise of a new year.
-The last thing you want to think about is the possible tax bill that may be lurking just around the corner.
+The last thing you want to think about is the possible income tax bill that may be lurking just around the corner.

 However, December is actually an excellent time to start thinking about your taxes because there are many things you can do before the year’s end to lower your taxes and perhaps keep more money in your pocket in the coming year.
 Here are five moves you can make before December 31 that might just reduce your tax bill and make for an easier tax filing season.